 The Fred Goosmann bottle is 10-sided and has an embossed teardrop or bead at the top of every panel.
 There is a blob top mouth and iron pontil.
 The embossed copy reads ‘FRED GOOSMANN’ (panel 1), ‘MINERAL WATER’ (panel 2, the word ‘WATER’ runs out of space and runs right to the bottom of the bottle), ‘CINCINNATI’ (panel 3), and G Co. (panel 7) while the other panels are blank as far as copy.
 There may be a mold that omits G & CO. on one panel but that can not be confirmed.

 Primary Image: Fred Goosman & Co.
 Mineral Water bottle imaged on location by the FOHBC Virtual Museum midwest studio led by Alan DeMaison.

 Support: Reference to Soda & Beer Bottles of North America, Tod von Mechow

 Support: Reference to The American Pontiled Soda Database Project, Tod von Mechow

-Support Images: Lot 71: “FR.
+Support Images: Auction Lot 71: “FR.
 Goosman & Co. / Root Beer / Cincinnati” Soda Water Bottle, probably Lockport Glass Works, Lockport, New York, 1845-1860.
-Twelve sided, medium sapphire blue, applied heavy collared mouth – iron pontil mark, quart; (lightly professionally cleaned to original luster, 1/8 inch cooling check near base).
+Twelve-sided, medium sapphire blue, applied heavy collared mouth – iron pontil mark, quart; (lightly professionally cleaned to original luster, 1/8 inch cooling check near base).
 Great form.
 Beautiful color.
 Al McVay collection.

 Support Image: “FR.
 Goosman & Co. / Root Beer / Cincinnati” Soda Water Bottle, aqua, applied heavy collared mouth – iron pontil mark, quart. – Jim Hagenbuch, Glass Works Auctions